lustre-labs/portal/README.md

 A common example of this is controlling elements inside of the body.
 Normally, Lustre apps are mounted on a single element, so the body is not controlled by Lustre directly.
-It can make sense to visually add elements to the body though, for example to render full-screen toasts or modals that should be on top of all other elements in the document.
-We want the code to render these elements to live locally in the part of the application where they make logical sense, but visually, we need to "move" the rendered elements outside of our app, to avoid tricky issues with absolutely positioned elements.
+It can make sense to visually add elements to the body though, for example to render full-screen modals or toasts that should be on top of all other elements in the document.
+We want the code that renders these elements to live locally in the part of the application where it makes logical sense, but visually, we need to "move" the rendered elements outside of our app, to avoid tricky issues with absolutely positioned elements.